Data items list

-A complete list of data items included on the Integrated 2006 Vocational Education and Training (VET) in Schools and 2011 Census of Population and Housing (the Census) dataset is provided in an Excel workbook that can be accessed from the Downloads tab.
+A complete list of data items included on the ACLD file is provided in an Excel spreadsheet that can be accessed from the Data downloads section.

 All data items are created at the person level.
-This includes data items relating to the family and household of the person from the Census.
+This includes data items relating to the family and household of the person selected in the sample.
 For ease of use, these data items have been divided into Person, Dwelling, Household, Family, Spouse Related, and Male and Female parent related groupings.

-Overseas visitors were excluded from the Census.
-However, the Census does include visitors from within Australia in 2011.
+Overseas visitors were excluded from the 2006 ACLD sample.
+The ACLD, however, does include visitors from within Australia.
 These are people who were enumerated away from their usual residence on Census Night.
-Family information cannot be derived for these persons and as such all family, spouse, and male and female parent related data items are not applicable for visitors.
+Family information cannot be derived for these persons and as such, all family, spouse, and male and female parent related data items are not applicable for visitors.

 All dwelling related data items, however, have been made applicable to visitors.
 This information relates to their dwelling of enumeration on Census Night, not usual residence.